jorabada/3-stage-clos-rfc7938-ebgp-overlay-dual-session/README.md

 - Overlay: multihop ebgp peers, evpn family.
 Inter-as-vpn command needed to that spines import evpn routes and reflect them to the leaves.
 - MAC-VRF with multi-homing configured on all leaves.

-Note: the ac-df capability exclude is required in the Ethernet Segments, so that the DF election works (otherwise remote leaves are excluded from the candidate list since the spines are changing the next hops of the routes type 4)

 ![](3-stage-clos.clab.drawio.png)